K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

-## 4/5/2021
+## 4/6/2021

     1. Ported the S-Unit "ringMeter" over to the RA8876 and moved it into a box in the upper right corner of the 7" display.
 This will make room for moving a few indicators around into the empty space on this larger display.
-Will likely move the clock into the far upper right corner.
+Moved the clock into the far upper right corner.
     2. For the RA8875, the ringmeter code uses the RA8875 library.
-For the RA8876 it is run as local fucntions.
+For the RA8876 it is run as local functions.
 There is very little dependency on specific display capabilities in this port so you can use this on most any display now.
 All the code in is Display.cpp and is called in SMeter.cpp.
+    3. Centered VFO panel.

 ## 4/5/2021